🔥 30% Off! →

 Here is how to use a penis pump.
 There’s also a great YouTube video that explains the process.

-• Connect the air hose into the vacuum chamber assembly
+• Connect the hose to the vacuum chamber assembly

-• Make sure the other end is connected into the suction pump.
+• Make sure the other end is connected to the suction pump.

 • Choose the silicone ring that best suits you.
 Apply a water-based lubricant to the silicone ring before use.
 You can also apply lubricant to your penis shaft and base of your penis.